kabNath/vidimus/README.md

 Modern LLM observability tools tell you *what* your agent did.
 None of them prove it.

-When a compliance officer asks "can you guarantee this evaluation report wasn't tampered with after the fact?" — the answer is no. When a regulator asks "what's the confidence interval on that hallucination score?" — the answer is silence.
-When a customer asks "can I verify this audit independently, without trusting your vendor?" — the answer is "trust us."
+When a compliance officer asks "can you guarantee this evaluation report wasn't tampered with after the fact?", the answer is no. When a regulator asks "what's the confidence interval on that hallucination score?", the answer is silence.
+When a customer asks "can I verify this audit independently, without trusting your vendor?", the answer is "trust us."

 Vidimus closes those gaps with three primitives the existing stack lacks:

-1. **Tamper-evident traces** — every agent interaction hashed and chained in a Merkle tree, so any post-hoc modification is detectable.
+1. **Tamper-evident traces** every agent interaction hashed and chained in a Merkle tree, so any post-hoc modification is detectable.
-2. **Calibrated uncertainty** — every evaluation metric ships with a bootstrap confidence interval and multi-judge agreement score, not a point estimate dressed up as truth.
+2. **Calibrated uncertainty** every evaluation metric ships with a bootstrap confidence interval and multi-judge agreement score, not a point estimate dressed up as truth.
-3. **Cryptographic attestations** — Ed25519-signed evaluation reports, optionally anchored on-chain (BNB Chain, Ethereum, or any EVM), verifiable offline by any third party.
+3. **Cryptographic attestations** Ed25519-signed evaluation reports, optionally anchored on-chain (BNB Chain, Ethereum, or any EVM), verifiable offline by any third party.

 Drop it in next to your existing observability tool in three lines, or run it standalone.